 Focus on increasing linguistic proficiency through study of cultural products, values, and belief systems as they pertain to relationships of power in Spain.
-Prerequisite: SPN 370 or equivalent. ()
+Prerequisite: SPN 370 or equivalent. (\)

-SPN 416 Cultural Studies: US Latina/o 3(3-0)
+SPN 416 Cultural Studies: U.S. Latinx 3(3-0)

-Focus on increasing linguistic proficiency through study of cultural products, values, and belief systems as they pertain to relationships of power within U.S.A Latina/o culture.
-Prerequisite: SPN 370 or equivalent. ()
+Focus on increasing linguistic proficiency through study of cultural products, values, and belief systems as they pertain to relationships of power in US.A.
+Latinx culture.
+Prerequisite: SPN 370 or equivalent. (\)